microsoft/pxt-arcade/docs/courses/csintro2/review.md

 # Review Material

-These sections cover *optional* review material to that can be useful when transitioning to the final project.
+These sections cover *optional* review material that can be used to help transition to the final project.

 ```codecard
 [